keithalewis/papers/ftap.md

 the present value of future cash flows or a payout at default of the notional as in credit default swaps?

-In order to stumble under the street light I make the assumption that default time is independent of other factors and that recovery is a number that applies to cash flows at the times specified in the contract.
+We make the standard (but not realistic) assumption that default time is independent of other factors and that recovery is a number that applies to cash flows at the times specified in the contract.
 This is similar to assuming recovery applies to the remaining present